VivekMalhan666/Space-X/README.md

 ### For Desktop

-When the application is opened on a device except phones and tablets using this <a herf="https://space-x-2a5a0.web.app/">link</a>, the following view is rendered.
+When the application is opened on a desktop/laptop using this <a herf="https://space-x-2a5a0.web.app/">link</a>, the following view is rendered.
 After the page is rendered, User can scroll down through all the information about SpaceX Launches.

 <img align="center" style="height:500px" alt="Laptop/Computer View" src="public/Max 1440px .png">